 No preference changes are made after the school's schedule change deadline.
 Schools announce this deadline during registration.
 Changes are made if final grades, summer school, Phoenix Academy, and/or Virtual SC completion necessitates the change.
 Level change requests are considered only when initiated by the teacher.
 Even then, level changes can be honored only if there is space in the new class.
-Students who drop a course after the fifth day will receive WF, which calculates as an F in the overall GPA.
+Students who drop a course after the fifth day may receive a grade of WF, which calculates as an F in the overall GPA.